 The End Result

-The project will reduce train disruptions due to landslides and increase reliable on-time performance for Amtrak Cascades trains traveling between Vancouver, WA and the Canadian border.
+The slope stabilization projects will reduce passenger train disruptions due to landslides and improve on-time performance for Amtrak Cascades trains.

-- Fewer service disruptions from mudslides means more reliable passenger rail.
+- Fewer service disruptions from landslides means more reliable passenger rail

 What is the project timeline?